Lu-Qiao/ViralSpread/README.md

 # ViralSpread
-Final project for the course 02:601 Programming for Scientist at CMU.
+Final project for the course 02:601 Programming for Scientists at CMU.

 ViralSpread simulates the spread of virus in cells on 2D board based on the following parameters.